^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-CD Marker
+CD marker

-Type of carrier cell marker
+Type of cell carrying the marker

 Function